How to Make Glow in the Dark Art Glow

 During the Day:

-• Hang it in a bright room, preferably one with natural sunlight.
+Hang it in a bright room, preferably one with natural daylight.

-• If daylight isn’t an option, install a nearby UV or bright LED light to ensure consistent charging.
+If daylight isn’t an option, install a UV light or bar to get maximum charging.

 At Night: